convertigo/convertigo-doc/programming-guide/devops/index.md

 Reveal the `.github` folder using the 3-dots menu and `Filters and Customization...` and uncheck the `.* resources` entry.

-Now you can open and edit the `.github/workflows/main.yml` configuration file:
+Now you can open and edit the `.github/workflows/main.yml` configuration file.
+[See the online full version](https://github.com/convertigo/convertigo-common-resources/blob/8.0.0/github-actions/main.yml):

 ![GitHub Actions yml](../../images/pguide_img/devops/github_actions_yml.png)